How to Compress PDF Files Using Python | IronPDF

 How to Compress PDF Files in Python

-IronPDF's CompressImages method enables Python developers to reduce PDF file sizes by compressing images with customizable quality settings, helping optimize storage and improve document sharing efficiency without sacrificing readability.
+IronPDF's CompressImages method lets Python developers reduce PDF file sizes by compressing embedded images with adjustable quality settings, helping optimize storage and speed up document sharing without sacrificing readability.

 Quickstart: Compress PDF Files in Python